JPMoresmau/BuildWrapper/README.md

 - file: the relative path of the file to update (relative to the project root)

+## locals
+Returns the list of names defined locally to a point in the source (inside the function, say)

+- file: the relative path of the file to update (relative to the project root)
+- sline: the start line of the defining scope
+- scolumn: the start column of the defining scope
+- eline: the end line of the defining scope
+- ecolumn: the end column of the defining scope

+## cleanimports
+Returns the cleaned imports line: the location and import text for the minimal required imports

+- file: the relative path of the file to update (relative to the project root)

 ## dependencies
 Returns the list of all package dependencies for all cabal components in the cabal file, with the package database they are registered in